Note: This feature comes with Grammarly Premium.

 - General (default)

-Select the style that best corresponds to the type of writing you are checking.
-"General" is a good one to start with if you are unsure which style to pick.
+General is a good one to start with if you are unsure which style to pick.
+To choose a domain, open any document in the Grammarly Editor and click Goals:

 All the styles apply most of Grammarly’s spelling, grammar, and punctuation checks.
 Below is a list that details the variations among the styles, from most to least formal:

-Academic is Grammarly’s strictest style.
-On top of finding grammar and punctuation mistakes, it detects passive voice, contractions, informal pronouns (I, you), and locates unclear antecedents (e.g., sentences starting with “This is…”).
+Academic is the strictest style of writing.
+On top of catching grammar and punctuation issues, it detects passive voice, contractions, informal pronouns (I, you), and locates unclear antecedents (e.g., sentences starting with “This is…”).

 The business style setting checks the text against formal writing criteria.
-However, it allows use of some informal expressions, informal pronouns, and unclear antecedents.
+However, unlike the Academic domain, it allows the use of some informal expressions, informal pronouns, and unclear antecedents.

 This is the default style and uses a medium level of strictness.